George7h/bookstores/README.md

 ### Install

-Install this project with:
+Run the following command in the terminal to Install this project modules and dependencies:

 - > npm install

 ### Usage

-Run the following commands in the terminal:
+Run the following command in the terminal to start server and run project in the browser:

 - >npm start